 The 23andMe Haplogroup reports are available in both the Ancestry Service and the Health + Ancestry Service.
 These reports tell you about the ancient origins of your matrilineal and patrilineal ancestors.
 Haplogroups are assigned by finding the genetic variants that are unique to each group.
 These genetic variants typically originated tens of thousands of years ago.
 Women and men both receive Maternal Haplogroup report based on their mitochondrial DNA; men also receive a Paternal Haplogroup report based on their Y chromosomes.

 Note: Your matrilineal ancestors include your mother, her mother, her mother's mother, etc., and your patrilineal ancestors include your father, his father, his father's father, etc.

 The 23andMe Neanderthal Ancestry report is available in both the Ancestry Service and the Health + Ancestry Service.
 This report tells you if parts of your DNA can be traced back to Neanderthals.
 Neanderthals were ancient humans who interbred with modern humans before becoming extinct 40,000 years ago.

-The 23andMe DNA Relatives tool is available in both the Ancestry Service and the Health + Ancestry Service and requires customers to opt-in to the feature to access it.
-This is a popular, interactive tool that allows you to find and connect with genetic relatives and see specific DNA segments you share with them.
-The DNA Relatives tool can identify relatives on any branch of your recent family tree by taking advantage of the autosomal chromosomes—the 22 chromosomes that are passed down from your ancestors on both sides of your family—and the X chromosome.
+The 23andMe DNA Relatives feature is available in both the Ancestry Service and the Health + Ancestry Service and requires customers to opt-in to the feature to access it.
+This is a popular, interactive feature that allows you to find and connect with genetic relatives and see specific DNA segments you share with them.
+The DNA Relatives feature can identify relatives on any branch of your recent family tree by taking advantage of the autosomal chromosomes—the 22 chromosomes that are passed down from your ancestors on both sides of your family—and the X chromosome.

 - What is the difference between the Ancestry Service and the Health + Ancestry Service?